2025 Fórmula 2 Argentina

+Gabriel Werner Competición's Valentino Alaux (top) won the Drivers' Championship title, while Valentín Jara (bottom) came runner-up and led his Martínez Competición team to its second Teams' Championship title.

-The 2025 Fórmula 2 Argentina is the second season of Fórmula 2 Argentina, a single-seater championship created following the split of the two major Argentine motorsport governing bodies in Argentina, ACTC and ACA, in 2024.
+The 2025 Fórmula 2 Argentina was the second season of Fórmula 2 Argentina, a single-seater championship created following the split of the two major Argentine motorsport governing bodies in Argentina, ACTC and ACA, in 2024.
 Fórmula 2 Argentina is overseen by the ACTC.

-The season began at Autódromo Ciudad de Viedma on 16 February, and will be held over twelve race weekends.
+The season began at Autódromo Ciudad de Viedma on 16 February, and was held over twelve race weekends.
+Gabriel Werner Competición's Valentino Alaux won the Drivers' Championship at the final race of the season as Martínez Competición, the team of his closest competitor, defended its Teams' Championship title.

 Teams and drivers

 2025 saw the introduction of an engine lottery system designed to close up competition.
-All teams are Argentine-registered.
+All teams were Argentine-registered.